The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 ## Overview

 This repository presents a pioneering cognitive-ontological framework, the **Resonant Architecture of Cognition**, derived from a first-person case study of a neurodivergent individual with ASD and ADHD traits.
 It challenges deficit-based models by proposing a meaning-driven system where executive function aligns with coherence and purpose.
 Building on this, the project extends into **Structural AI (StrAI)**, a deterministic AGI paradigm designed to replace probabilistic LLMs with a measurement-based approach, offering inherent alignment and energy efficiency.
+This human-derived cognitive architecture serves as a biologically-plausible blueprint for building AGI systems that are inherently aligned, purpose-driven, and architecturally incapable of deception.

 ---